-I’m talking about the chilled, off-duty models with an effortless air of chicness around them, with ‘relaxed’ inflected in their everyday lingo, and smoking the kinds of cigarettes that don’t kill them (I mean, they do, but they’re too cool to care for nonsense like that).
-I see soft eyelids and relaxed smiles, and a sort of nonchalance which I have never maintained.
+I’m talking about those people who look like chilled, off-duty models with an effortless air of chicness around them, with ‘relaxed’ inflected in their everyday lingo, and smoking the kinds of cigarettes that don’t kill them (I mean, they do, but they’re too cool to care for nonsense like that).
+I see soft eyelids and relaxed welcoming smiles, and a sort of easy-going nonchalance and friendliness I have never maintained.

 The admiration of ‘cool’ stems from the admiration of easy results – instead of praising hard work and enthusiasm, we too readily respect effortlessness and ease.
 Our need to keep up appearances encourages coolness, but ultimately doesn’t reward it.
 We use our portrayal of cool as an excuse from effort because it allows us to avoid the risk of failure.
 Perhaps if we feared failure less, we could embrace and celebrate trying more.

 Don’t get me wrong.
 I often fall victim to this tendency myself.
 I validate my mistakes and failures by rationalising that I didn’t try hard enough.
 Instead of owning up, I make excuses and accuse others of being try-hards.
 We try to pass off our insecurities as indifference.
 Rather than work hard and risk a possible failure, we emphasise our lack of ambition to make the case that we would succeed if we’d cared — but caring isn’t cool.